 In a similar vein, the Great Commission of Matthew 28:18-20 shows our Savior commanding His disciples to “make disciples of all the nations.”
 The nations, as nations, are the proper objects of evangelization and discipleship; and due to this, the obligations attendant to the Great Commission and to the cultural mandate give the gospel-transformation of the world a theonomic and kinistic character.
 There will be an organic redemption of all the institutions and cultures of this world.

 Rejecting the principles of kinism, many Christians will unfortunately retain a utopian vision of world Christianization.
-They may generally hold that it will be theonomic, but will still fantasize about a world where savage nations act in a way absolutely and completely different from how they behave currently.
-They still fantasize that certain modern nations, such as Liberia and Mexico, will be as prosperous and righteous as we would expect a white Christian nation to be.
-While such a view is to be commended for its high view of divine efficacy, it can be criticized for its deficient understanding of the faculties with which God has endowed other races, in addition to its implicit affirmation that God will wipe out these characteristics to create utterly “new” spiritual beings, rather than redeem them as they are.
-Certainly, the redemption of nations like Liberia and Mexico will be for their people’s great benefit, not only eternally but temporally, yet it would be foolish and unrealistic of us to expect them to act in ways impossibly different from how they behave currently.
+They may generally hold that it will be theonomic, but will still fantasize about a world where biology is erased rather than redeemed.
+They might fantasize that nations like Liberia and Guatemala would, post-redemption, be unaffected by their lower average IQ or their native propensity to sins of violence, and so be as prosperous and righteous as we would expect a European Christian nation to be.
+While such a view is to be commended for its high view of divine efficacy, it can be criticized for its deficient understanding of the faculties with which God has endowed other peoples, in addition to its implicit affirmation that God will wipe out these characteristics to create utterly “new” spiritual beings, rather than redeem them as they are.
+Certainly, the redemption of such nations will be for their people’s great benefit, not only eternally but temporally, yet it would be foolish and unrealistic of us to expect them to act in ways impossibly different from how they behave currently.

-For example, though sad, it is just a matter of fact that blacks behave more violently than whites, as well as that they have a lower IQ.
-Though blacks can be steadily improved by multi-generational Christian instruction, it is fanciful to suppose these deficiencies would ever be erased; and consequently, if we multiply these differences in characteristics to the scope of entire nations, the nations will be very visibly different.
+For example, though this is not a fact in which we glory, it is a frank matter of fact that blacks behave more violently than whites, as well as that they have a lower IQ.
+Though blacks can be steadily improved by multi-generational Christian instruction, it is fanciful to suppose these deficiencies would ever be entirely erased; and consequently, if we multiply these differences in characteristics to the scope of entire nations, the nations will be very visibly different.
 It is at a time like this when we realize that “the poor you have with you always” (John 12:8).

 This is certainly no reason for anyone to boast.
 Whatever good characteristics a people may possess, they possess them by the plentiful grace of God; and even the best possible race anyone can imagine would be nothing compared to the superlative power, wisdom, and glory of God.
 More to the point, the differing characteristics of the races, including the various superiorities and inferiorities among them, should drive the nations to aid each other.
 Having separated into ethno-states, each race can collectively work to minimize their weaknesses while maximizing their God-given strengths.
 The gospel, serving as the balm of the nations (cf. Rev. 22:2), will bring each of them into a harmonious and perichoretic2 interrelation.